Transport in Manchester: Cycling

+As part of their Bee Network initiative, Transport for Greater Manchester have designated several traffic-free routes within the M60 motorway as "cycleways".
+Several routes of Sustrans' National Cycle Network also pass through or near Manchester city centre including the 6, 55, 60, 62 and 66.

 Rail

 Manchester holds a pivotal position in railway history as a birthplace of passenger rail travel on the Liverpool and Manchester Railway, which opened in 1830.
 Railway links to London were established by 1842.
 By the turn of the 20th century, the city centre was encircled by large termini stations, which included: